aleksispi/aleksispi.github.io/_pages/about.md

 **October 2024 (upcoming):** Guest lecture for a class of master students at Lund University on the theme _AI for the environment_.

+**October 2024:** Invited presentation for [IQ Samhällsbyggnad](https://www.iqs.se/in-english/) about AI and its many applications within the built environment sector.

 **August 2024:** Participated in a panel discussion titled [_Science communication and AI – threats, challenges and opportunities_](https://youtu.be/uRVoaiXaeH0?si=Wh9AHkf39RbXKXR_&t=51), at the [_World Water Week_](https://www.worldwaterweek.org/) in Stockholm.

 **August 2024:** Invited presentation for [Sally Dobberman](https://sally.doberman.co/) on the topic _AI considerations under post-growth scenarios_.